 Differing border sizes, colour combinations and textures create infinitely variable, unique expressions of individual taste, and multiple mountboards can be combined to excellent effect.

 Experimenting with colour and design shows how the look of an image can be changed; we can ‘spruce up’ an old picture with a fresh clean mount or colour option to suit new decor, or we can go for a timeless, classic mount.

 Conservation Framing : Mountboard requirements

-Conservation framing requires that a mount meets a minimum standard, backs the artwork as well as faces it, and that any tapes used in the process also meet a minimum standard and are applied correctly.
-The chances are high that many items framed over ten years ago, or that are bought ready framed will have acidic mounting materials, which will burn into any artwork leaving visible damage.
-Any standard quality board will do this within approximately two years.
+Conservation framing requires a mount to meet a minimum quality standard.
+It should back the artwork as well as face it.
+Any tapes used in the framing process must also meet a minimum standard and must be applied correctly.
+There is a high chance that many items framed over ten years ago, or that are bought ready framed will have acidic mounting materials.
+This will burn into artwork leaving visible damage.
+Any standard board will do this in a relatively short period of time.